MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/4-build-model.md

   - Classification Types: MultiClass General
   - Domains: General
 - Create project

-- Add and tag images
+2. Add and tag images

 - Select "Add Images" and navigate to the train folder for the scraped images
 - Ctrl + A to select all the images in the folder
 - Select "Open"
 - Add tag for photos to indicate the yoga pose
 - Select "Upload photos"
 - Repeat these steps for each yoga pose (class)

-## Train Model
+3. Train the Model

 - Select "Train"
 - Test your model
   - Select "Quick Test" from the upper right corner
   - Browse to local files and select a image from the test folder
   - The predication will appear on the right side of the window

+### Option 2: SDK Upload

 ## Understand Results